Functions

 Function.bind for partial application

-Aside from preserving the right context, I use function.bind
+Aside from preserving the right context, I use function.bind to pass

 default arguments to the callback function removing temporary or instance variables.